 - deep venous thrombosis (DVT) can occur after surgery and is symptomatic in up to 2% of patients.
 While serious complications of these DVTs is rare, it may be necessary to go on blood thinning medication and these clots may rarely travel to the lungs (pulmonary embolus).
 While pulmonary embolus is rare after varicose veins, fatal pulmonary embolus may occur.

 - nerve injury causing temporary (20%) or permanent (5%) numbness.
 The nerves that supply sensation to the skin run in very close proximity to the veins and are occasionally bruised and damaged at the time of surgery.
 If a nerve is bruised but not completely disrupted sensation can return to normal and may take up to 6 months.
 Transient numbness is common , small areas of permanently reduced sensation occur in about 10%, and less than 5% have reduced sensation in larger areas such as the side of the foot.
 Sometimes, there may be an area of increased sensitivity or hyperasthesia around or instead of the numbness.
 This numbness and/or altered sensation may be permanent and may interfere wiht normal activities.

 - leg swelling is common in the early period after surgery.
-Rarely, this swelling may be persistent or even permanent.
+Rarely, this swelling may be persistent or even become permanent (lymphoedema).
 This may require the use of compression stockings or other treatment on a long term basis.